-One of our favorite À Table meals to host, this is a meandering tale that began on a visit to Kenya, took on a new meaning once we returned to New York, and is something we now delight in sharing with others, whether or not we speak French.
+One of our favorite À Table meals to host, this is a meandering tale that began on a visit to Kenya, took on a new meaning once we returned to New York, and is something we now delight in sharing with others, whether or not we speak French while eating it.

 Ultimately, the joke is on me here.
 I didn’t want to have “Kenyan Pancakes” at all!

 When Omari (the Kenyan private chef that came highly recommended at our Diani Beach Airbnb rental) offered to make “pancakes” for breakfast, I ignorantly assumed he just thought we were Americans who didn’t want to eat local Kenyan food.

 But just as I opened my mouth to say as much, I decided to let it go.
 This was partly because I hadn’t done my homework enough to know what a typical Kenyan breakfast might look like anyway, and partly because I reasoned that the kids could do with a solid pancake breakfast the next morning after a day of travel without much food.
 “And we’ll eat Kenyan the remainder of the meals, I reasoned.

 The next morning, I learned that Kenyan pancakes are, in fact, a dream.
 They are more akin to soft crepes but flavored with citrus zest and spice.
 So surprising, and so incredible.